Battle of Peleliu: Aftermath

+Japanese memorial, with inscription 鎮魂 (chinkon, "consolation and pacification of the souls of the dead").

 The reduction of the Japanese positions in "The Pocket" around Umurbrogol mountain has been called the most difficult fight that the U.S. military encountered during the entire war.
 The 1st Marine Division was severely mauled, and remained out of action until the invasion of Okinawa on 1 April 1945.
 In total, the 1st Marine Division suffered over 6,500 casualties during a month of combat on Peleliu, over one third of the entire division.
 The 81st Infantry Division also suffered heavy losses, incurring 3,300 casualties during its tenure on the island.

 Postwar statisticians calculated that it took U.S. forces over 1,500 rounds of ammunition to kill each individual Japanese defender, and that the Americans expended 13.32 million rounds of .30-calibre, 1.52 million rounds of .45-calibre, 693,657 rounds of .50-calibre bullets, 118,262 hand grenades, and 150,000 mortar rounds over the course of the battle.

 The battle was controversial in the United States.
 Many felt that too many American lives had been lost for an island that had little strategic value.
 The Japanese defenders lacked the means to interfere with potential US operations in the Philippines and the airfield captured on Peleliu did not play a key role in any subsequent operations.
 Instead, Ulithi Atoll in the Caroline Islands was used as a staging base for the invasion of Okinawa.
 The casualty rate exceeded all other amphibious operations during the Pacific War.